 Pre-soaking your stained clothes in water and detergent mixture.
 It is the most effortless stain removal method.
 All you need to do is let it soak for 30-40 mins and voila!
 It eradicates most if not all of the stains.

-2. Different Stain Removal Method for Different Fabrics
+2. Different Stain Removal Methods for Different Fabrics

-Knowing the fabric of your garment must be taken into account before any stain removal method– whether it is wool, synthetic, silk, or cotton.
+Knowing the fabric of your garment must be considered before any stain removal method– whether it is wool, synthetic, silk, or cotton.
 This will always have a significant impact on how you remove the stain.
 Here are some fabrics and their specific corresponding stain removal method:

 Stain removal from cotton